Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 Who is on the $5000 bill?

-He later married a widow, Dolley Payne Todd and adopted her son John Payne Todd that she had with her first husband.
-This was a great surprise to many because Madison was known for his shy reticent personality.
+He later married a widow, Dolley Payne Todd, and adopted her son John Payne Todd that she had with her first husband, which was a great surprise to many because Madison was known for his shy reticent personality.
 His wife compensated for his lack of charisma because she was extremely warm and joyful.
-Despite Madison's shy nature, he was a very bold politician.
-His wife, although was well liked, was often criticized for her love of gambling, wearing make-up, and using tobacco.
+Despite Madison's timid nature, he was a very bold politician.
+His wife, although was well-liked, was often criticized for her love of gambling, wearing make-up, and using tobacco.

-Madison had a great influence on George Washington and the forming of the new Federal government.
-A few years prior to Washington's presidency, Madison wrote the Virginia Statute for Religious Freedom.
-This made it so that the Church of England would not rule over the country, and people would be allowed to worship freely.
+Madison had a significant influence on George Washington and the forming of the new Federal government.
+A few years before Washington's presidency, Madison wrote the Virginia Statute for Religious Freedom, which made it so that the Church of England would not rule over the country, and people would be allowed to worship freely.
 Madison and Thomas Jefferson were good friends, and many even referred to Madison as Jefferson's protégé.
 He also worked as Thomas Jefferson's secretary of state, where he supervised the Louisiana Purchase, which essentially doubled the size of the United States at the time.
 Both Jefferson and Madison opposed the national debt and would be ashamed to hear where our current national debt is at today.

 He strongly opposed a very active government and felt that the government should have very little power over the people, which is one reason he wanted a separation of church and state.
 He wanted the nation to not dictate over how or who we worshiped.
 He was sickened by George Washington's and Alexander Hamilton's desire to establish a government similar to a European government.